 Woe v.
 Spitzer, 571 F. Supp.
 2d 382, 388 (E.D.N.Y.
-2008) (holding that amendment to New York's Sex Offender Registration Act extending the registration period from 10 years to 20 years for level 1 sex offenders did not violate the Ex Post Facto Clause because "inclusion in a sex offender registry is a civil matter"); Jensen v.
+2008) (holding that amendment to New York's Sex Offender Registration Act extending the registration period from 10 years to 20 years for level 1 sex offenders did not violate the Ex Post Facto Clause because "inclusion in a sex offender registry is a civil matter"); Dolak v.
+Ind.
+Dep't of Corr., 186 N.E.3d 614 (Ind.
+Ct.
+App.
+2022) (unpublished table decision) (holding that the retroactive application of SORA's "age provision," which requires an offender who was at least 18 years old at the time of his offense and where the victim was less than 12 years old, to register for life, is punitive because it "does not provide any 'channel through which he may petition the trial court for review of his future dangerousness or complete rehabilitation" and violates the Ex Post Facto Clause of the Indiana Constitution); Jensen v.
 State, 882 N.W.2d 873 (Iowa Ct.
 App.
 2016) (unpublished table decision) (holding that offender was not entitled to a 10-year registration duration, as ordered by the court per a plea agreement, when the determination of registration duration was vested in the state's Department of Public Safety); State v.
 Cook, 187 P.3d 1283, 1290 (Kan.
 2008) (holding that application of amendment to Kansas law, which increased punishment for a conviction of the offense of failure to register as a sex offender, to the defendant did not violate ex post facto prohibitions); Buck v.
 Commonwealth, 308 S.W.3d 661, 667-68 (Ky.
-2010) (holding that "SORA is a remedial measure with a rational connection to the nonpunitive goal of protection of public safety" and increasing the penalties for failing to register as a sex offender does not violate the Ex Post Facto Clause); Davenport, 948 N.W.2d at 179 (reversing failure-to-register conviction and remanding to the district court to allow offender to withdraw his guilty plea holding that he was not subject to predatory-offender registration as of the effective date of the 2005 amendment and, therefore, is not required to register as a predatory offender due to his November 2000 charge of aiding and abetting fourth-degree criminal sexual conduct); State v.
+2010) (holding that "SORA is a remedial measure with a rational connection to the nonpunitive goal of protection of public safety" and increasing the penalties for failing to register as a sex offender does not violate the Ex Post Facto Clause); State v.
+Davenport, 948 N.W.2d 176, 179 (Minn.
+Ct.
+App.
+2020) (reversing failure to register conviction under Minnesota law where offender was convicted of aiding and abetting criminal sexual conduct prior to amendment of Minnesota law requiring registration as a sex offender for a conviction of the same); State v.
 Brown, 243 A.3d 1233, 1240 (N.J.
 2021) (holding that amendments to New Jersey's sex offender registration and notification law, which increased punishment for offenders who fail to register after the amendments' effective date, do not violate ex post facto protections and offenders could be charged with and convicted of the enhanced third-degree offense of failure to comply with sex offender registration requirements under New Jersey law when each offender's registration requirement arose from a conviction that occurred before the penalty for registration noncompliance was raised a degree); Commonwealth v.
 Hainesworth, 82 A.3d 444, 448 (Pa.
-2014) (holding that, under the terms of the offender's plea agreement, he was not required to register as a sex offender and he was entitled to specific performance of his plea agreement, where a component of negotiation of the same was that he would not be required to register as a sex offender); Commonwealth v.
-Giannatonio, 114 A.3d 429, 438 (Pa.
-Super.
-Ct.
-2015) (holding that retroactive enforcement of 15-year registration requirement under Pennsylvania's SORNA did not violate the Ex Post Facto Clause of the U.S. Constitution where the offender's conviction was secured pursuant to a federal plea agreement and registration was a non-punitive, collateral consequence of the offender's conviction).

-changed, 195 or when an offender's information is made publicly available on a jurisdiction's public registry.
-196
+2014) (holding that, under the terms of the offender's plea agreement, he was not required to register as a sex offender and he was entitled to specific performance of his plea agreement, where a component of negotiation changed, or when an offender's information is made publicly available on a jurisdiction's public registry.